ScottKillen/scotts-tweaks/README.md

 - Live chickens drop feathers as they go about their lives.
 - Growables (saplings, etc.) plant themselves if possible.
+- Clay generates in the overworld (not just in lake bottoms).

 [Contributing](#contributing)